Sapta Puri: Ayodhya

-Ayodhya is the legendary place where lord Rama was born and it is also sometimes referred as Ram Janmabhoomi ("Rama's birth place").
+Ayodhya is the legendary place where lord Rama was born and it is also sometimes referred to as Ram Janmabhoomi ("Rama's birth place").
 The modern town is located on the banks of river Sarayu, also spelt Saryu.
 There is a surfeit of temples in this town, numbering over 100.
 Some of the important ones are: Temple of Rama and his wife Sita, called the Kanak Bhavan; Hanuman temple called the Hanuman Garhi on top of a hill where, apart from a Hanuman statue in a sitting posture, there is also a 6 in tall image of Hanuman always bedecked by flowers; the Kshireshwaranath temple of Sita, established by Kausalya, Rama's mother.
 In addition, there are several kunds or ponds and ghats (bathing steps to approach river or tank water level) with linkage to characters from puranas; such as the Brahma kund built in honour of Brahma's visit here, Sita kund, Bharat kund, Lakshman ghat where Lakshman, Rama's brother took bath, Rama ghat (also called Swargadwar meaning gateway to heaven).

 There is a legend related to Kusha, son of Rama, in support of the Nageshwaranath temple here.
 The armlet, which Kusha had lost in the Sarayu river was found by a nag-kanya (a damsel of the serpent family), a devotee of Shiva, who fell in love with Kusha.
 A temple was built by Kusha in her honour and is stated to be the only surviving ancient temple dated to the reign of Vikramaditya.

 Road distances from Ayodhya to Delhi is 799 km, to Lucknow 134 km and to Varanasi 209 km.